 Shift in business models

-The modern day medical device industry is going through a tectonic shift in business models.
-The increased connectivity between devices, physicians, and consumers are inflating the demand for high quality, personalized, and patient-centric care.
+The modern-day medical industry is going through a tectonic shift in business models.
+The increased connectivity between devices, physicians, and consumers is inflating the demand for high-quality, personalized, and patient-centric care.
 Today, the volume-based fee-for-service models in the medical device industry are shifting to new incentive models that focus on value-based metrics.
 Though traditionally the OEMs have been able to compete with conventional business models without much differentiation, a long-term strategy would necessitate OEMs to create innovative and sustainable business models that will result in efficient healthcare delivery, reduced costs, and improved medical outcomes.

-Know more about Infiniti’s market intelligence solutions for the medical device industry and how our solutions can help businesses in proactive decision-making.
+Know more about Infiniti’s market intelligence solutions for the medical devices industry and how our solutions can help businesses in proactive decision-making – Submit RFP.